 For more information, check out The Complete Guide to the Coromandel.
 And once again, watch the NZ Pocket Guide team visit the Northern Coromandel with Coromandel Adventures:

 Yes, there are even some routes in New Zealand only accessible by train.
 While some routes do run for a short time alongside the roads, the majority of the trip is along a railway line in its own slice of wilderness.
 Here are a few examples:

 - Taieri Gorge – Dunedin Railways

-For more information about taking the train in New Zealand, see Train Network in New Zealand.
+For more information about taking the train in New Zealand, see our complete guide to the Train Network in New Zealand.

 More About Travelling New Zealand Without a Car

 That’s it for our guide on how to travel New Zealand without a car plus all the places you can only access by bus!
 For more tips on visiting New Zealand without a car, check out the following guides:

 - How to Travel by Bus in New Zealand

 - Public Transport Within Cities: How to Catch a City Bus in New Zealand

 - 10 Reasons to Travel by Bus or Coach in New Zealand